-VAT filing and payment to the GDT are due by the 25th day of the following month thru the E-filing system.
-Monthly VAT declaration, as well as VAT refund can be initiated online via the GDT's E-filing system.
+VAT filing and payment to the GDT are due by the 25th day of the following month through the E-filing system.
+Monthly VAT declaration, as well as VAT refund, can be initiated online via the GDT's E-filing system.
 In practice, a VAT refund is a time-consuming process as the GDT needs to conduct an audit to ascertain the veracity of the claim.
-Recently, it is observed that the implementation of the online VAT refund system speeds up the process, especially for taxpayers with "Gold Status" certificate of tax compliance.
+In the past years, it has been observed that the implementation of the online VAT refund system speeds up the process, especially for taxpayers with a "Gold Status" certificate of tax compliance.